 It was a good experience and I got to play with people like me, and people who are better than me.

-I was blown away by Litchfield Jazz Camp in Kent, CT.
+I was blown away by Litchfield Jazz Camp.
 The atmosphere was pure learning.
 The young people were hungry and joyful.
 My colleagues on the faculty were giving it every minute.
 What a wonderful exchange.

 Thank you so much for providing this experience to adult students like me who still feels the passion for the music as if I were back in high school.